This fellowship supports salary and project costs for 2 years, up to a total of £120,000.

 Summary of the fellowship

-Interviews will take place on Wednesday 23 May 2018 – short-listed candidates will be informed no less than 2 weeks before this date, and given further instructions for the interview then.
+Interviews will take place in May or June – the final date will be confirmed with you when you submit your application.
+Short-listed candidates will be informed no less than 2 weeks before the interview date, and given further instructions for the interview then.

 Interviews will take place in London, at Action on Hearing Loss headquarters, conducted by the Pauline Ashley review panel.
-Following the interviews, the panel will make funding recommendations to Action on Hearing Loss and the Dunhill Medical Trust.
+Following the interviews, the panel will make funding recommendations to Action on Hearing Loss.